 What to do if your Dog Eats Onions

-However, if you see your dog eating onions or suspect that your dog has eaten them, your best course of action is to seek immediate veterinary care, especially if your dog seems like he isn’t feeling well or is tired and weak.
+If you see your dog eating onions or suspect that your dog has eaten them, your best course of action is to seek immediate veterinary care, especially if your dog seems like he isn’t feeling well or is tired and weak.
 Your vet will evaluate your dog and take the proper course of action.

 Once at your vet, treatment will depend on when your dog consumed the onions.
 If it was just before you brought your dog into the vet, your veterinarian will usually induce vomiting to flush out your dog’s stomach.
 They may also use activated charcoal to treat the poisoning as well as potential allergic reactions.